 - Email us at firstname.lastname@example.org

 - Just walk in!
-The counsellors' office is located at the Student Services Department (next to the cafeteria, inside the Student Centre).
+The counsellors' office is located at the Student LIFE Centre (next to the College cafeteria).
 Our student helpers and staff will kindly receive you and refer you to us.